terraform-linters/tflint-ruleset-aws/docs/rules/aws_write_only_attributes.md

 # aws_write_only_attributes

-Disallows using the normal attribute containing sensitive information, in favor of an available write-only attribute.
-This is only valid for Terraform version 1.11.0 and later.
-If there alternative options available to prevent this information ending up in state, these are suggested as well.
+Recommends using available [write-only arguments](https://developer.hashicorp.com/terraform/language/resources/ephemeral/write-only) instead of the original sensitive attribute.
+This is only valid for Terraform v1.11+.

 ## Example